curityio/kubernetes-logaggregation-elasticsearch/README.md

 # Kubernetes Log Aggregation to Elasticsearch

-A repo to show how to aggregate logs from the Curity Identity Server and then query results.
+Demonstrates how to aggregate logs from the Curity Identity Server and then query results.

 ## Components